GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/general-tips.md

 #### 4. READ

-* All of the example opModes have very helpful comments to show you exactly what each part does, also if you read this whole thing you should be good to go
+* All the example opModes have very helpful comments to show you exactly what each part does, also if you read this whole thing you should be good to go

 #### 5. Collaborate